astro/microvm.nix/README.md

 nix run microvm#vm
 ```

-Check `networkctl status virbr0` for the DHCP leases of the
+Check `networkctl status virbr0` for the DHCP leases of the nested
 MicroVMs.
 They listen for ssh with an empty root password.

 ## Commercial support

-The author can be hired to implement the features that you wish, or to
+The author can implement additional features.
+Re-use our experience in
-integrate this tool into your toolchain.
-If in doubt, just press the
-💗sponsor button.
+building infrastructure with these techologies!

+If the project is already working fine for you, I will be very happy
+if you pressed the 💗sponsor button.
+This income allows me to spend
+more time maintaining my open-source projects.